cbz20/khtpp/docs/Options.md

 - \code{.sh} -p <tanglestring>\endcode , \code{.sh} --append <tanglestring>\endcode

 Appends a tangle string after applying any other options that modify a given tangle.
+When this option is used multiple times, the tangle strings are appended separately.

 For example, to compute the invariant of a Conway tangle obtained by cutting open a Whitehead double of some knot, I only need to run the program on a (1,1)-tangle representation of this knot, combining the doubling option \ref DoubleStrands "-d" with the option \code{.sh} -p l1.y0.y2.u1\endcode.

+\section Prefix Prepending tangle strings

+- \code{.sh} -P <tanglestring>,<new top orientation>\endcode , \code{.sh} --prepend <tanglestring>,<new top orientation>\endcode

+Prepends a tangle string after applying any other options that modify a given tangle. \code{.sh}<new top orientation>\endcode is a comma separated list of \c 0 and \c 1 .
+The option \ref Prefix "-P" can only be used at most once.

+For example, in conjunction with the options \ref DoubleStrands "-d" and \ref Suffix "-p", the option \ref Prefix "-P" can be used to effectively compute Rasmussen invariants of twisted satellite knots, such as the following ten cables of the trefoil knot:

+\code{.sh}
+./kht++ examples/tests/3_1.kht -d -Pr1,1 -px0.u1 -px0.x0.x0.u1 \
+-px0.x0.x0.x0.x0.u1 -px0.x0.x0.x0.x0.x0.x0.u1 -px0.x0.x0.x0.x0.x0.x0.x0.x0.u1 \
+-py0.u1 -py0.y0.y0.u1 -py0.y0.y0.y0.y0.u1 -py0.y0.y0.y0.y0.y0.y0.y0.y0.u1 \
+-py0.y0.y0.y0.y0.y0.y0.u1
+\endcode